CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: CmnRec

 \subsubsection{Time-sensitive Chunk (TSC)}

-Since $\vartheta _p \leq 1$, it means the stronger the long-term dependence, the smaller the latest contribution.
-To achieve small gaps between each chunk, sequence partitioning needs to balance long-term dependencies and latest contributions.
-We propose a time-sensitive chunk strategy where the writing interval is larger at the beginning of the sequence but will be reduced over time (i.e., $l_1<l_2<...<l_M$), so as to keep the balance.
-From the tail to end of the sequence, the input length ratios between each chunk should be $1, 2, .., M-1$ and $M$, so the sum of the input length ratio is $\frac{M(M+1)}{2}$, proportional step length $g= \left \lfloor \frac{2T}{M(M+1)} \right \rfloor $.
-Chunk time steps are:
+Inspired by the above analysis, it is reasonable to propose a time-sensitive chunk strategy where the writing interval is larger at the beginning of the interaction sequence but will be reduced over time (i.e., $l_1<l_2<...<l_m$), so as to enhance the impact of latest user interactions.
+As the input length between each chunk is $1, 2, .., m-1$ and $m$, the sum of the input length is $\frac{m(m+1)}{2}$, and proportional step is $g= \left \lfloor \frac{2T}{m(m+1)} \right \rfloor $.
+Hence, the chunk time steps are given as:

 The sequence segmentation results are: